 You need to be ready to put in a lot of hours getting yourself and your content out there.

-This is why I have published a detailed guide on places you can go to share your content and get links that will help you rank in search engines: 40 Places To Share, Promote And Distribute Your Blog Content.
+This is why I have published this detailed guide: 40 Places To Share, Promote And Distribute Your Content.

 Help visitors discover and explore more of your content

 You need to link to your own content within your articles.
 It’s the best way of directing your visitors from one story to another and make the traffic flow.

 Internal links are a great service for your visitors.
 They introduce them to relevant articles, provide them more detailed information and get them to look deeper and further explore your content.

 Internal links lead to an increased stickiness of your content and improve the usability of your site.
 Time spent on site and the number of pages per visit should increase with an increase in the number of internal links.
 The bounce rate should decrease too.
 Your visitors will love your content and stay on it for a longer period of time.

 WordPress makes it very easy to link within the content so do it whenever it makes sense to help your visitors explore your relevant content further.
 Click on the “Insert/Edit Link” button.
 It lets you search for keywords that you are writing about and easily discovers relevant internal pages to link to.
 Select the relevant article and click on the “Apply” button.

 You don’t necessary only have to link from new to old posts.
 You can also do it the other way around.
 If you have a good, older post that is relevant to something you have written more about lately, go back and edit the old one and include a link back to the new post.